*Last Updated: August 17, 2023

 Payment reconciliation software, or automated reconciliation, is the same as the payment reconciliation process mentioned above, only completely digital and much faster.

 Transitioning to automated reconciliation software can transform your government agency’s process from the ground up.
 Automated cash reconciliation offers all of the same benefits as manual reconciliation, plus the following:

 - Reduced personnel hours needed to complete the task

-- Decreased stress from meeting month-end reporting deadlines
+- Reduced stress from meeting month-end reporting deadlines

-An automated reconciliation service allows you to view all of your accounts from a single platform.
-No more jumping between different spreadsheets to get an idea of your accounts’ wellbeing—you can see all of your accounts and compare them to bank transactions from a single webpage.
+Payment reconciliation software allows you to view all accounts from a single platform.
+No more jumping between different spreadsheets to get an idea of your accounts’ well-being—you can see your accounts and compare them to bank transactions from a single webpage.

-If you’re ready to create payment reconciliation reports on a faster timetable and with improved accuracy, it’s time to consider adopting an automated solution.
+If you’re ready to create payment reconciliation reports on a faster timetable and with improved accuracy, it’s time to adopt automated payment processing and reconciliation software.
 CORE’s reconciliation service makes it easier than ever to reconcile and manage your organization’s financial accounts.
 Contact us today to see firsthand what automated reconciliation can do for you.